-- If the warning light comes on or blinks during operation, have your vehicle checked by a NISSAN dealer as soon as possible. - Do not drive on dry hard surface roads in the 4H or 4LO position.
-If the 4WD warning light turns on when you are driving on dry hard surface roads: - in the 4H position, shift the 4WD shift switch to 2WD. - in the 4LO position, stop the vehicle, move the automatic transmission shift selector lever to the N position with the brake pedal depressed, and shift the 4WD shift switch to 2WD. - If the warning light is still on after the above operation, have your vehicle checked by a NISSAN dealer as soon as possible.
+If the warning light comes on or blinks during operation, have your vehicle checked by a NISSAN dealer as soon as possible.

+- Do not drive on dry hard surface roads in the 4H or 4LO position.
+If the 4WD warning light turns on when you are driving on dry hard surface roads: - in the 4H position, shift the 4WD shift switch to 2WD. - in the 4LO position for automatic transmission models, stop the vehicle and shift the transmission selector lever to the N position with the brake pedal depressed and shift the 4WD shift switch to 2WD. - in the 4LO position for manual transmission models, stop the vehicle and shift the transmission shift lever to the N position with the clutch pedal depressed and shift the 4WD shift switch to 2WD. - If the warning light is still on after the above operation, have your vehicle checked by a NISSAN dealer as soon as possible.